leemichaeljh/leemichaeljh.github.io/_pages/about.md

 Notes for a reading course on Stein's *Singular Integrals and Differentiability Properties of Functions*.

 [The Geometry of Elliptic Curves](files/drp-elliptic.pdf)
-Winter 2024 DRP notes under mentorship of Alicia Lima.
+Winter 2024 DRP notes.

 [The Prime Number Theorem via Complex Analysis](files/drp-analytic.pdf)
-Autumn 2023 DRP notes under mentorship of Alicia Lima.
+Autumn 2023 DRP notes.